 Take a read through the latest Premier League transfer news for today with Football Whispers!
 All possible transfers are rated out of 5, based on their likelihood.

-The January transfer window is upon us and the transfer rumours have been hotting up.
-Premier League teams have identified the areas they need to strengthen and from what we can see, it looks like it's going to be a busy winter window, both in terms of incoming and outings.
+Deadline Day has been and gone but the transfer rumours continue as teams prepare to make summer deals.
+Premier League teams have identified the areas they need to strengthen and from what we can see, it looks like there will be a few deals done before the summer transfer window reopens.